 3. Provide high-potential employees with leadership roles

-Many lose their high-potentials to other companies because they do not feel valued or have not found their place within the company.
+Many companies lose their high-potentials to other companies because they do not feel valued or have not found their place within the company.

 4. Connect high-potential employees with mentors

-High-potential programs are often created to find the successor to important roles within the company.
+High potential programs are often created to find the successor to important roles within the company.
 So it makes sense for high-potential employees to have access to people currently working in these positions.
 They can see the inner workings of their potential future roles and gain some insight from the current employee.

 Exposure to other high-potential employees who have completed the high-potential employee mentorship programs would also be beneficial.
 Hearing from others and looking at how they have progressed would help high-potential employees make the most of the high-potential employee program.